 -Lace cookies originated in Italy.
 (FYI, though incredibly delicious, my recipe is not authentically Italian.)

-–They’re very thin and have many tiny holes in them.
+-They’re very thin and have many tiny holes in them.
 Much like lace, all of the tiny holes create a very delicate and see-through appearance.
 This is how they got their name.
-They also remind me of stained glass.

 -Lace cookies are quite crunchy and have a distinct buttery taste.
 They will vary in specific ingredients, and are often seen with oats and almond flour.

-What’s in Gluten-Free Oatmeal Lace Cookies?
+What ingredients are in Oatmeal Lace Cookies?

 - oat flour